saslani/saslani.github.io/_posts/2018-12-15-history-of-organizations.md

 tags:   [Leadership and Management Skills]
 ---

 As I mentioned in my [Leadership vs Management article](http://sarahaslanifar.com/leadership-vs-management/), I am exploring leadership and management styles.
 I want to know what makes for inspiring and effective leadership.
-On the other hand, I want to know why some managers are so hard to work with, even though they might be great to go out with for a drink!
+I also want to know why some managers are so hard to work with, even though they might be great to go out with for a drink!

 This is part 2 of the essay and focuses on "why we need organizations" after all.
 In this article we'll take a look at: